software-rebels/bbchch/README.md

-# bbchch
+# Noise and Heterogeneity in Historical Build Data
-Build Breakage Considered Harmful Considered Harmful
+An Empirical Study of Travis CI

 ## Setup instructions